benbjohnson/litestream.io/content/how-it-works/_index.md

 The time to restore a database from backup is directly related to the number and size of WAL files since the snapshot.
-To avoid having the WAL files grow without bound, Litestream performs new snapshots the data periodically and removes old WAL files.
+To avoid having the WAL files grow without bound, Litestream performs new snapshots of the data periodically and removes old WAL files.

 This process is broken up into two steps.
 First, a snapshot interval is set to